I live in Wichita Falls,Tx with my overly tolerant wife. I attended Texas A&M (talk slow - I'll catch up). I love cars & fast motorcycles.

 - Optional equipment and pricing for the options

 In more recent years additional requirements have been added.
 Now the sticker must also provide the fuel economy metrics provided by the EPA.
-This can be a great deal of information, particularly if you are looking at a hybrid, electric, natural gas, or other type of non-traditionally fueled vehicles.
+This can be a great deal of information, particularly if you are looking at a hybrid, electric, natural gas, or other types of non-traditionally fueled vehicle.
 There are special stickers for many of these types of vehicles.

 Additionally, the sticker now provides more than just city and highway mileage figures.
 Clearly posted is information concerning the fuel efficiency and details on the greenhouse gas emissions and other air pollution information.
 The sticker must also provide the National Highway Transportation Safety Administration’s crash test ratings.

 So that is the basics of the window sticker.
 It was originally mandated to provide shoppers with basic information in a clear and standardized format.
 Since then it has evolved to provide more comprehensive information about efficiency, fuel costs, and air pollution.
 The process has been evolving for years and was recently overhauled.
 Focus groups and government agencies worked out the best way to present the information to customers in both straight numbers and small graphs or charts.